Kerulis/NGU-scripts/README.md

 If you are using a big monitor (4K, 8K) or by some reason your Windows scaling is set to something other than 100%, the scripts won't work.
 To solve this, on Firefox go to ```about:config``` and set ```layout.css.devPixelsPerPx``` to ```1.0```.

-### Optional
-If you're using Firefox as your main browser, you will notice that the script will steal focus each time it performs an action.
-To solve this you can create a specific profile that only runs the game.

-1. In firefox enter ``about:profiles`` in the address field.
-2. Create a new profile and name it (NGU, for example)
-3. Go to your firefox installation folder, right click the ``firefox.exe`` file and select create shortcut.
-4. Right click the shortcut and select properties.
-5. In the target field, enter ``-P YOURPROFILENAME -no-remote`` after the quotation mark.
-It should look like this: ``"C:\Program Files\Mozilla Firefox\firefox.exe" -P NGU -no-remote``
-6. Start firefox via the shortcut and load your NGU save.

 ## FAQ
 * Q: I get a ``ValueError``.